JohanCDev/React-Native-ToDoList-Workshop/README.md

 You have to find a way to pass the text corresponding to a single task in this Component.

-Call this component instead of the `Text` that you use in Step 3.
+Call this component instead of the `Text` that you use in [Step 3](./README.md#step-3---lets-start-the-to-do-list).

-Try to get a similar result as the one in the step 4.
+Try to get a similar result as the one in the [Step 4](./README.md#step-4---display-the-to-do-list-in-the-application).

 ## Step 6 - Upgrade your component